 Happily, our friends are huge cheese eaters.
 From Day 1, we wandered around Athens in search of all the food, and all the cheese.

 Fried cheese made a regular appearance on our table.
-So did baked feta.
+So did baked feta and whipped feta.
 But I was kind of surprised that fries also made their way to our table more often than not.

 And when you think about it, it makes sense.
 Greek food, which has plenty of juicy meats, fresh veggies, generous quantities of olive oil, and yes – cheese – is the perfect accompaniment to potatoes done pretty much any way.